Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: The Proposed IGL Framework

-When scaling the NGM to a large network with a significant number of Wi-Fi devices, several issues arise due to the massive amount of STA pairs, negatively impacting the NGM performance.
-The ScNeuGM framework addresses them accordingly as follows.
+When scaling the IGL to a large network with a significant number of Wi-Fi devices, several issues arise due to the massive number of STA pairs, degrading IGL performance.
+The proposed IGL framework, described in the following sections, addresses these issues as follows.